Ellen Terry: Irving and the Lyceum

+Whether Irving and Terry ever had a romantic relationship has been the subject of much speculation.
+According to Sir Michael Holroyd's book about Irving and Terry, A Strange Eventful History, after Irving's death, Terry stated that she and Irving had been lovers and that: "We were terribly in love for a while".
+Irving was separated, but not divorced from his spiteful wife, who kept their children from him.
+Terry had separated from Wardell in 1881, and Irving was godfather to both her children.
+They travelled on holiday together, and Irving wrote tender letters to Terry.
+Moira Shearer's biography of Terry calls it "romantic fiction" and notes that biographies by Laurence Irving, Olive Terry and Roger Manvell all disclaim the idea.
+She also points out that in his later years, Irving had found a loving partner in Eliza Aria.
+In London, Terry lived in Earls Court with her children and pets during the 1880s, first in Longridge Road, then Barkston Gardens in 1889, but she kept country homes.
+In 1900, she bought her farmhouse in Small Hythe, Kent, where she lived for the rest of her life.

 Shaw, Ibsen, Barrie

-In 1902 Terry played Mistress Page in The Merry Wives of Windsor, with Herbert Beerbohm Tree as Falstaff and Madge Kendal as Mistress Ford.
-In the 1890s, Terry had struck up a friendship and conducted a famous correspondence with George Bernard Shaw, who wished to begin a theatrical venture with her.
-In 1903, Terry formed a new theatrical company, taking over management of the Imperial Theatre with her son, after her business partner Irving ended his tenure at the Lyceum in 1902.
-Here she had complete artistic control and could choose the works in which she would appear, as Irving had done at the Lyceum.
-The new venture focused on the plays of Shaw and Henrik Ibsen, including the latter's The Vikings in 1903, with Terry as the warlike Hiordis, a misjudged role for her.
-Theatre management turned out to be a financial failure for Terry, who had hoped the venture would showcase her son's set design and directing talents and her daughter's costume designs.
-She then toured England, taking engagements in Nottingham, Liverpool, and Wolverhampton, and created the title role in 1905 in J. M. Barrie's Alice-Sit-by-the-Fire at the Duke of York's Theatre.
-Irving died in 1905, and the distraught Terry briefly left the stage.
+At His Majesty's Theatre in 1902 Terry played Mistress Page in The Merry Wives of Windsor, with Herbert Beerbohm Tree as Falstaff and Madge Kendal as Mistress Ford.
+In the 1890s, Terry had struck up a friendship and conducted a famous correspondence with George Bernard Shaw, a harsh critic of Irving, who wished to begin a theatrical venture with her.
+In 1903, Terry formed a new theatrical company, taking over management of the Imperial Theatre with her son; she hoped the venture would showcase his set design and directing talents and her daughter's costume designs.
+The venture was intended to focus on the plays of Shaw and Henrik Ibsen.
+It began with the latter's The Vikings in 1903, with Terry as the warlike Hiordis, a misjudged role for her.
+The play was a flop, and she hurried onto the stage Much Ado, opposite Oscar Asche, but the theatre was a failure for Terry.
+She then toured the English provinces and created the title role, written for her, in J. M. Barrie's Alice-Sit-by-the-Fire at the Duke of York's Theatre (1905).
+Irving died in October that year, and the distraught Terry briefly left the stage.